-Re: Commodity Swap, ENA Deal No. [Draft]
+Re: Commodity Swap, ENA Deal No. NQ2413.1

 The purpose of this letter is to confirm the terms and conditions of the Transaction entered into between us on the Trade Date specified below (the "Transaction").
 This letter constitutes a "Confirmation" as referred to in the ISDA Master Agreement specified below.

-1. This Confirmation supplements, forms part of, and is subject and ISDA Master Agreement, as amended and supplemented from time to time (the “Agreement”), between you and us.
+1. This Confirmation supplements, forms part of, and is subject to the ISDA Master Agreement dated as of July 11, 2000, as amended and supplemented from time to time (the “Agreement”), between you and us.
 All provisions contained in the Agreement govern this Confirmation except as expressly modified below.

 2. (a) Each party hereto acknowledges that this Confirmation and the Transaction are being entered into for good, valuable and sufficient consideration, including, but not limited to, the mutual promises made by each party under this Confirmation or the Transaction.
 The parties hereto agree to the following terms for the Transaction:

-General Terms for Swaption:
+General Terms